VladYushchenko/optimization-algorithms-project/README.md

 For more detailed instruction on Qt5 installation please see [this link](https://www.qt.io/download).

+Additionally, you need C++ compiler with -std=c++11 support.

 ## Usage
 ### Linux
-Create the build and create
+Create the build directory and makefile and execute following commands:

 ```
 mkdir build
 cd ./build
 qmake -makefile ../Opt.pro
 ```
-This creates the makefile from the corresponding project file.

 Then use `make` command to create executable named *Opt*.